Pāṭaligāmiyavaggo

 disvāna, Bhagavantaṁ etad-avoca:

-and having seen (that), he said this to the Gracious One:
+and having seen (that), he said this to the Fortunate One:

 “Ayaṁ bhante Bhagavā pantho iminā gacchāmā” ti.

-“This is the path, reverend Sir, let us go by this one, Gracious One.”
+“This is the path, reverend Sir, let us go by this one, Fortunate One.”

 Evaṁ vutte, Bhagavā āyasmantaṁ Nāgasamālaṁ etad-avoca:

-After that was said, the Gracious One said this to venerable Nāgasamāla:
+After that was said, the Fortunate One said this to venerable Nāgasamāla:

 “Ayaṁ Nāgasamāla pantho iminā gacchāmā” ti.